-To achieve the above objective, our main idea is to let A generate l pairs of random numbers and then execute OT_1^2 with B. After these OT_1^2 , B receives one out of each pair of random numbers.
+To achieve the above objective, our main idea is to let A generate l pairs of random numbers and then execute $\mathrm{OT}1^2$ with B. After these $\mathrm{OT}1^2$ , B receives one out of each pair of random numbers.
 So in total, B receives a sequence of l random numbers.
-Clearly, there are altogether 2^l such sequences, from which B choose to receive one.
-Among these 2^l sequences, only one sequence satisfies a special property: The product of all random numbers in this sequence is congruent to 1 (with respect to a prime modulus p).
-B will receive this special sequence through these OT_1^2 if and only if A's password matches the password, B only need to verify that the received sequence satisfies the special property described above.
+Clearly, there are altogether $2^l$ such sequences, from which B choose to receive one.
+Among these $2^l$ sequences, only one sequence satisfies a special property: The product of all random numbers in this sequence is congruent to 1 (with respect to a prime modulus p).
+B will receive this special sequence through these $\mathrm{OT}1^2$ if and only if A's password matches the password in B's record.
+Therefore, in order to verify A's password, B only need to verify that the received sequence satisfies the special property described above.